ChrisBeeley/notebook/content/docs/codefirst/_index.md

 With the first engagement stage complete work could begin on the resource.
 It is likely to contain code written in at least two languages (R and Python) and may also include other languages (Julia, SQL, Bash...).
 It is highly likely that it would be presented as a book, with chapters, online, in a similar way to The Turing Way https://the-turing-way.netlify.app/welcome but there are other formats and standards that could be considered (for example, audio or video segments that link out to individual GitHub repos on particular subjects).
 The format and content of the work should be considered in detail in the engagement phase prior to this one.
 As the content begins to take shape, further engagement work could take place to ensure that the content is comprehensible and useful and to encourage analysts to use the work as well as to make contributions to it.
 A larger piece of work could also take place to find gaps in the library and to attempt to commission solutions or find existing ones.
 Where no solution can be found, the data scientist working on the library could write the code, or if it is too technical or difficult could attempt to induce an individual or team to produce it.

 This piece of work would bring about a very concrete change in that it would produce a highly useful tool for learning and training as well as for day to day work.
 The engagement and work which occurred in order to produce a diverse library from a range of individuals working in health and care would also be likely to lead to better communication between analysts, better visibility of open work and the individuals engaged in it, and hopefully lasting cultural change.
 Individuals engaged in producing and using the library would be more likely to write better, more generic code, and to seek open code solutions for their day to day tasks rather than writing their own.
 With the right support, the library could itself help to encourage other collaborative pieces of work based on the shared interests of the users and creators of the library (who, of course, overlap).
 This work would, it is hoped, feed back into the library too, creating a virtuous circle of open material and collaboration leading to larger pieces of collaborative analytic work, which themselves can be written into the library.

+## Programme of work with analysts

+In order to produce an analytical workforce capable of reaping the benefits provided by open methods and an open library of code, as well as capable of collaborating and engaging with other open coders to write useful open code for sharing in the library and/ or elsewhere it will be necessary to close a significant skills gap across the workforce.
+There is existing work going on at a regional and national level but this programme would have a specific role co-ordinating and joining up such work, carrying out an assessment of the needs of analysts and the gap between needs and provision, and filling gaps.
+In particular, this programme of work would:

+* Form an understanding of the capability of analysts nationally and identify gaps between the existing provision and what's needed to produce a modern workforce as defined in Goldacre
+* Train a critical mass of healthcare analysts to use RAP methods ([Embrace modern, open working methods for NHS data analysis]({{< relref "#reproducible-analytical-pipelines" >}}))
+* Work alongside existing communities (NHS-R, NHSPycom, APHA) \\TODO

+A similar approach could be adopted engaging with analysts, and indeed looking at the MDC model it is clear that they have been successful at engaging at all levels, from coalface analysts to board members.
+Work with analysts would naturally have a practical focus, again through videos, blogs, webinars, and training sessions.
+Through these means the benefits of the approach could be demonstrated as well as efforts made to emphasise that, with the right training and support, these methods can be used by anyone.
+Specific training could be offered on a bespoke basis to particular teams or organisations who need particular help (or who wish to become outstanding) but much of the work of the team would be compiling and showing off the wide range of materials and community projects which already exist to help people to use RAP and code first methods.

 ## Funding